 The disting EX builds on the rich legacy of the disting mk4, and can be used essentially as two disting mk4s with a shared display.
-This is known as dual mode as is described in more detail Error: Reference source not found.
+This is known as dual mode as is described in more detail below

 The disting EX also includes its own unique algorithms, which take over the whole module in what we call single mode.